peterdsharpe/Raspberry-Pi/covidpass/README.md

     * Create a JSON file in this directory called `credentials.json` with one entry called `{"pushbullet_token": "<insert your token here>"}`.
 For obvious reasons, don't commit this to Git if you fork this repository.

     That's it!
-(If you don't want Pushbullet , you might need to tweak `main.py` to remove the `pushbullet_message` part.)
+(If you don't want Pushbullet, you might need to tweak `main.py` to remove the `pushbullet_message` part.)

 3. Set up `cron` to autorun `python3 main.py` or similar every few hours.